endurantgames/cosmiclegends/src/skills.md

 Spy
 :   You're trained in espioniage, and have a number of false identities.
-    Optionally, you have security clearance in a spy agency; if you do, add 1 die to any roll related to that agency.
+    [you have a security clearance with a spy agency]{.skill-specialty-long};
+    if you do, add 1 die to any roll related to that agency.

     - Roll [Spy]{.action}    to sabotage a location or vehicle.
     - Roll [Spy]{.adventure} to infiltrate a hidden base.